-37 On the English Legal Practice Course, the loading is...; the Bar Professional Training Course...
+50 On the English Legal Practice Course, for example, the loading is nearer 60%-40%.

-38 Hong Kong Law Society, First Submission, para.
+51 Hong Kong Law Society, First Submission, para.
 13,

-39 We note that providers use this structure to incorporate the Bar training requirements in different ways, either by 'streaming' intending Bar students separately, or by treating Bar-specific requirements as distinct 'electives' (which are of course 'core' areas for the Bar.
+52 We note that providers use this structure to incorporate the Bar training requirements in different ways, either by 'streaming' intending Bar students separately, or by treating Bar-specific requirements as distinct 'electives' (which are of course 'core' areas for the Bar.
 We see no particular advantage to one approach over the other, so long as the appropriate objectives for Bar training are being met.